Working in the Forecasting Detail Page

 Use this option to run the balancing routine manually for the current organization or all organizations.

 The base value is usually the current month-end balance.
-When you select the application's current month, a light blue highlight surrounds the cell.

-You may choose to enter values into a projected time frame manually and use that value and time frame as the starting point for that data item's forecast.
+You can choose to enter values into a projected time frame manually and use that value and time frame as the starting point for that data item's forecast.
 Select the appropriate cell in the grid and manually enter a value.